syedumerahmedcode/linkedlist/readme.md

 - TODO: Create 3 diagrams showing step-by-step of insertion of Singly Linked List in memory.
 (89)

-# Traversal of a singly linked list
+# Traversal - singly linked list

 - TODO: Add a diagram depicting the traversal in a singly linked list.
 (91) Time complexity: O(n)

-# Search in a singly linked list
+# Searching - singly linked list

 - TODO: Add a diagram depicting the searching a value in a singly linked list.
 (92) Time complexity: O(n)

-# Singly linked list deletion of a node
+# Deletion - Singly linked list

 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (93) Time complexity: O(n)